cssconf/2013.cssconf.eu/call-for-speakers/index.md

 ---
-  layout: default
+  layout: post
-  title: Call for Speakers – CSSconf.eu
+  title: Call for Speakers
   description: We are inviting the CSS community to submit proposals for the upcoming CSSConf.eu
   contentclass: md
   previewImage: http://2013.cssconf.eu/static/img/such-a-shame/og_img.png
 ---

-### Call for Speakers – Closed

 _This Call for Speakers closed on midnight of July 15, 2013 (CEST)._